• Skip to primary navigation

 How we’re helping

-We have supported work on governance, housing allocations, and financial appraisals.
+We have supported work on governance, housing allocations, and financial appraisals, which contributed to a successful bid to the GLA for homes on the St Ann’s site.

 Visit their website